sifive/freedom-u-sdk/README.md

 Disk images files use `<image>-<machine>.<output_format>` format, for example,

-`demo-coreip-cli-freedom-u540.wic.gz`.
-We are interested in `.wic.gz` disk images for writing to uSD card.
+`demo-coreip-cli-freedom-u540.wic.xz`.
+We are interested in `.wic.xz` disk images for writing to uSD card.

 > Be very careful while picking /dev/sdX device!
 Look at dmesg, lsblk, blkid, GNOME Disks, etc. before and after plugging in your uSD card to find a proper device.
 Double check it to avoid overwriting any of system disks/partitions!
 >